A business name, also known as a trading name, is simply a name or title under which a person, or other legal entity

-To register your business name, you need to have an Australian Business Number (ABN), or be in the process of applying for an ABN and not have been refused.
-ABN registrations are free.
+You will need to have an Australian Business Number (ABN), or be in the process of applying for an ABN and not have been refused.
+ABN registrations are free, and you can have multiple business names linked to your ABN.

-Once you have an Australian Business Number, you can register a business name online.
+Once you have an Australian Business Number (ABN), you can register a business name online.
 You can do this through the ABN application or through ASIC Connect.